Jump to section

 Other safety features include a quick-release micrometric fastener on the strap and a Pinlock Max Vision insert to keep your vision fog-free (included in the box).

 Owners of the first gen Skwal rated it at somewhere between average to noisy when it comes to helmet noise, depending on who you asked.

 Well, Shark reckon they’ve improved the ‘autoseal’ shield system and revised the aerodynamics on the new helmet: all with a view to make the Skwal 2 both more stable and quieter.

-Don’t expect to ride in a Skwal 2 without ear plugs (same goes for any helmet if you’re doing anything more than a handful of urban, low speed miles), but hopefully that means it’s an improvement over the old Skwal.
+But don’t expect to ride in a Skwal 2 without ear plugs (obviously, the same goes for any helmet if you’re doing anything more than a handful of urban, low speed miles).

 The Skwal 2 has a single chin vent and a single forehead vent operated by a small slider.